- On this page:

 Program Highlights

 Intelligent Systems Summer Camp will be held every summer for every CSAC scholar who is interested in advanced training in AI, machine learning and data science.
 Two camps will be conducted during the summer: a coding camp and a data science camp.
 Each camp will offer hands-on activities and will last two weeks.
 The first coding camp will be extended to all cohorts.
-The camp will alternate between A&M-Commerce, Collin College and Dallas College.
+The camp will alternate between East Texas A&M, Collin College and Dallas College.

 Faculty mentors and advisors will provide mentoring support for career opportunities and academic disciplines.

-Workshops and seminars in AI, data science and machine intelligence are held throughout the semester at A&M-Commerce, Collin College and Dallas College locations.
+Workshops and seminars in AI, data science and machine intelligence are held throughout the semester at East Texas A&M, Collin College and Dallas College locations.
 Throughout each year of the project, CSAC cohorts will join computing seminars at all locations.
 Invited guests from industry and academia with expertise in all areas of computing will give special talks on a particular subject of their interest, interact, and build connections with the scholars.

 To encourage scholars to pursue and continue their studies in a computing discipline, a student mentorship program will be formed.
 Mentors will connect with students during summer camps and programming contests and serve as role models for students to pursue and succeed in computing programs.
 Mentors will cultivate self-efficacy beliefs by monitoring progress, offering encouragement and study skills and sharing their success stories.